 - Taking the classic rice pilaf method and combining it with the ease of the Instant Pot (or other electric pressure cooker) is a marriage made in heaven.
 It really is the perfect way to ensure that your pilaf turns out perfectly fluffy with tender grains that don’t adhere to each other.

 - It freezes beautifully, which makes it helpful for busy weeknights and a great way to serve a crowd.
-For our tips and tricks on how to freeze and reheat rice see this post or see the FAQ’s below.
+For our tips and tricks on how to freeze cooked rice and reheat from frozen see this post or see the FAQ’s below.

 📖 How to make rice pilaf in the Instant Pot